discoimp/ORB_SLAM3/README.md

 ```
 cmake ..
 ```
 The -j4 specifies how many jobs you would like to process simultaniously.
-If the build fails try again with "-j1" before turning to google.
+If the build fails, try again with "-j1" before turning to google.
 ```
 make -j4
 ```